top of page

 How Can I Help?

-No matter what kind of home you have: apartment, house, condo, etc. as long as you have children trick-or-treating in your neighbourhood you should ensure that all children can participate and enjoy themselves.
+No matter what kind of home you have: apartment, house, condo, etc. as long as you have children trick or treating in your neighbourhood you should ensure that all children can participate and enjoy themselves.
 You can help by taking a couple of simple steps.

 Spread the Word

 You're probably here because, like us, you think that it's important to have a world where every child can enjoy trick or treating at Halloween.
-Please help spread the word about accessible trick-or-treating to your family, friends, and others in your community.
+Please help spread the word about accessible trick or treating to your family, friends, and others in your community.

 How about posting on your favourite social media platform? (please tag us in your post)